the-catman/objectab/README.md

 # Error handling

-Make sure to check out the optional parameters.
+Make sure to check out the [optional parameters](https://github.com/the-catman/objectab#optional-parameters) before reading this.

 * The way `storeData` works is that it puts a byte before the actual data is stored, to indicate to the receiver what type of data it is.
 These values currently range from 0n to 10n.